-It's been a while I've wanted to make a new recipe for these delightful looking Poached Pears.
-Finally, I come up with my recipe, and I get the inspiration from one of Indonesia's wonderful dessert, Kolak.
+It's been a while I've wanted to make a new recipe for these delightful-looking Poached Pears.
+Finally, I come up with my recipe, and I get inspiration from one of Indonesia's delectable desserts, Kolak.
 It has coconut milk and plantains banana, so I thought if I pair coconut milk with pear, it will be tasty.
 And since this is a Fall season, it means sweet and Juicy pears are in abundance — time to take Pear to a different level of adventures.
 And make it more flavorsome by letting it soak on Brown sugar and Coconut milk sauce.

 And I was right!
-Adding coconut milk in the Poached Pear recipe is just a marvelous idea; with a little twist here and there and add on ingredients, the dessert comes up delicious and creamy.
-The tender pears are perfectly sweet, poached in brown sugar, Cinnamon, and Vanilla bean.
+Adding coconut milk in the Poached Pear recipe is just a marvelous idea; with a bit of twist here and there and add-on ingredients, the dessert comes up delicious and creamy.
+The tender pears are lovely, poached in brown sugar, Cinnamon, and Vanilla bean.
 Finally, drizzle with coconut brown sugar sauce is just going to amuse your taste bud.

 Since Thanksgiving is coming, it'll be a perfect dessert to make for this special occasion.
 Let your family and friends take on their palate journey to an exotic mouth-watering indulgent dessert.